NVIDIA/NVFlare/examples/advanced/nlp-ner/README.md

 ### Validation curve on each site
 In this example, each client computes their validation scores using their own validation set.
-We recorded loss, f-1 score, precision, and recall.
-The curves can be viewed with tensorboard.
+We recorded the loss, F1 score, precision, and recall.
+The curves can be viewed with TensorBoard.

-The TensorBoard curves for the 50 epochs (50 rounds, 1 local epoch per round) during training are shown below:
+The TensorBoard curves for 50 epochs (50 FL rounds, 1 local epoch per round) during training are shown below:
 ![All training curve](./figs/training.png)

 ### Testing score